ALICEHASHBROWN/alicehashbrown.github.io/notebook.md

 //formula Math.Random() * (max - min) + min + 1 if inclusive
 //Math.random() * (max - min) + min if exclusive

+## Loop Structures

+For loop: Write what each part of the loop does in the fill in the blank section for (int i = 0; i < 5; i++) { ... }

+for: start of the “for” loop

+( ): contains loop controls

+int i = 0: control variable / counter

+i < 5: condition that runs loop if true, stops when false

+i++: increases i by 1

+;: end of section/divider

+While loop: Write what each part of the loop does in the fill in the blank section

+while (i < 5) { ... }

+while: Specifies while type, runs the loop while the condition is true ( ): contains the condition, loop runs while true
+I < 5: is the condition which controls the loop
+{  }: starts and ends the body of the loop
+Condition is checked (before / after): before, loop will not run if false

+Do-while loop: Write what each part of the loop does in the fill in the blank section do { ... } while (keepGoing);

+Runs body at least once?
+(Yes/No): yes

+Condition checked (before / after): after

+Enhanced for loop/for each loop for (String t : list) { ... }

+For each String, called t, within the list, “list”, do the body (    ): specify the dataType in the list,
+String: dataType within the list
+t: variable name for each object within the list
+: (the colon): separates the variable and the list
+list: name of the list to be traversed (each object accessed) This accesses: every element (which elements?) t represents: the current element (what each time?)